hmcts/sscs-docker/README.md

 Enable ccd-test-stubs-service dependency on ccd-data-store-api and ccd-definition-store-api in 'backend.yml' file.

-Uncomment the below lines in 'backend.yml' file
+Uncomment the below lines in 'backend.yml' file for ccd-definition-store-api and ccd-data-store-api
 ```yaml
       #      ccd-test-stubs-service:
       #        condition: service_started
 ```

-Comment the below lines in 'backend.yml' file
+Comment the below lines in 'backend.yml' file for ccd-definition-store-api and ccd-data-store-api
 ```yaml
       idam-api:
         condition: service_started